How to Grow Black Beans In The Garden

 Poor Pollination

 Insufficient pollination can lead to fewer bean pods.
-Encourage pollination by attracting pollinators like bees or gently shaking plants to release pollen.
-Providing a diverse garden environment with flowering plants can also enhance pollinator activity.
+You can encourage pollination by attracting pollinators like bees or gently shaking plants to release pollen.

 Read more